akx/blahfeed/README.md

 ## License

+Licensed under the permissive MIT license (see LICENSE).

 If this is useful for you, buy me a beer or something?

-If that license's not permissive enough, refer to LICENSE (the Unlicense).